Limb Lengthening.us

 ABOS certificates link

-limb deformities.
+deformities.
 He is currently completing a book on the Congenital Lower Limb Deformities.

 He was professor of Orthopedics, chief of Pediatric Orthopedics and co-director and founder of the Maryland Center for Limb